Salio24/CoriEngine/README.md

 # IMPORTANT NOTE:

-This is dev branch, and currently I'm migrating from OpenGL to Vulkan, and the Vulkan backend is under construction and not exactly working at the moment.
-So I would not be surprised if this doesn't even compile after some commit, for a stable version check out a CoriStable branch, it has OpenGL 2D rendering backend.
+This is dev branch, and currently I'm migrating from OpenGL to Vulkan, and the Vulkan backend is under active development and not is exactly stable at the moment.
+For a stable version check out a CoriStable branch, it has OpenGL 2D rendering backend.

 ## Getting Started